Trousdale deputies arrest Portland man after high-speed chase

 A female passenger reportedly told deputies she had tried to get Fowler to stop but that he refused.

-After being taken into custody, deputies reportedly found that the truck Fowler was driving had been reported stolen out of Davidson County and that Fowler’s license had been revoked because of a past DUI.
+After being taken into custody, deputies reportedly found that the truck Fowler was driving had been reported stolen out of Davidson County and that Fowler’s license had been revoked because of a past charge for driving under the influence (DUI).

 A search of the vehicle allegedly found two bags of methamphetamine and two scales, along with a loaded Ruger P95 handgun.